 - Click the Cell vertical alignment dropdown and choose Center, then click OK.

 If you are working with a letter-sized document then a minimum row height of 8.5 inches or similar will be the ideal size.
+This paper size guide discussed more about that.
 Our article continues below with additional information on how to create and modify Google Docs tables.

 Working with Tables in Google Docs